robcd/scala-either-extras/README.md

     object MyEitherExtras extends EitherExtras {
       type L = SomethingOtherThanString
-      // N.B. the compiler no longer warns you if you forget to add this -
+      // N.B.
+If you forget to add this, you won't hear about it from
+      // the compiler until something tries to use it, which can be
-      // it just won't compile whatever tries to import this object :-( }
+      // problematic it that something is compiled separately :-( }

 Otherwise, you can mix it into your self type, or extend it straight